Kick off your summer at the KIA Arts Fair this weekend

 Friday will feature art sales, food trucks, and entertainment from 3 to 8 p.m.
 The Bell's Beer Garden being open outside the museum with even more food and entertainment from 4 to 10 p.m.

 Then on Saturday, the art sales will continue from 9 a.m. to 5 p.m.
-There will also be children's activities such as crafts, a scavenger hung, a petting zoo, and a magic show from 12 to 4 p.m.
+There will also be children's activities such as crafts, a scavenger hunt, an instrument petting zoo from the Kalamazoo Symphony Orchestra, and a magic show from 12 to 4 p.m.

 For more information and a complete list of vendors, visit kiarts.org.